• Home

 The Functional Servicing Report shall include

-• the rationale behind the proposed servicing plan and additional significant issues relevant to the development like high population densities and expected occupancy schedule
+• The rationale behind the proposed servicing plan and additional significant issues relevant to the development, like high population densities and expected occupancy schedule

 • calculations for sanitary sewer effluent, domestic water demand, and fire flow requirements